ruping/TRUP/README.md

 TRUP can be run with UNIX command-line interface.

-Assuming that in the directory "RP" there are two gzipped fastq-files are called as SAMPLE_R?1(_XXX)?.fq.gz and SAMPLE_R?2(_XXX)?.fq.gz (where "\_R?1" and "\_R?2" means mate 1 and mate 2 reads, XXX means a run ID, R and _XXX are optional which can be missing), the path to the directory of the pipeline is called "PD" and the path to tha annotation files are called "AD", one can run the pipeline in the following way:
+Assuming that in the directory "RP" there are two gzipped fastq-files are called as SAMPLE_R?1(_XXX)?.fq.gz and SAMPLE_R?2(_XXX)?.fq.gz (where "\_R?1" and "\_R?2" means mate 1 and mate 2 reads, XXX means a run ID, R and _XXX are optional that can be missing), the path to the directory of the pipeline is called "PD" and the path to tha annotation files are called "AD", one can run the pipeline in the following way:

 **Run-level 1** (Quality check, mapping of spiked-in read pairs and give a rough estimate of the insert size etc.):